Head of course: Benedikt Haubrich, Wulf Twiehaus (deputy)

 - No age limit.

-- The applicants can be admitted to the studies by an aptitude examination according to § 9 «Additional examination for applicants without Allgemeine Hochschulreife (university-entrance diploma)« (see authorization regulation § 9)
+- Applicants without certificate qualifying for university admission can be admitted to the studies with additional examination according to § 9 «Additional examination for applicants without Allgemeine Hochschulreife (university-entrance diploma)«.

 - 4.1.
-Informations on the first examination level
+Informations on the 1st level examinations

-If you are invited to the first step of the aptitude examination the examination board expects you to perform two independently developed role extracts and a musical and acrobatic performance (without playback, CD-player or similar).
+If the applicant is invited to the 1st level auditions, the audit commission expects you to perform two independently developed role extracts and a musical or acrobatic performance (without playback, CD-player or similar).

-It is followed by a individual interview with short feedback to the performed roles and questions in the field of the performing arts.
+It is followed by an individual interview with short feedback to the performed roles and questions in the field of the performing arts.

 The role extracts should consist of a scene from the classical drama and one from contemporary drama.